 Again, in most cases the EC Merger Regulation will apply (see above, question 4.2).
 However, if Swiss law applies, the answer is yes and the Swiss Cartel Act provides for a notification system.

 4.4 How does your jurisdiction approach mergers, acquisition mergers and full-function joint ventures?
+In your opinion, are there any improvements to the existing regime which would be advisable?

 See above, question 4.1.